In-Person & Virtual Training

 Learn More About Ryan & Shape The Sky

-He is a parent and licensed counselor who works regularly with K-12 kids.
-Through his work, he gains first-hand experience of how social media can impact kids’ and teenagers’ mental health.
-His expertise and experience allow Shape the Sky to provide relevant, reliable information.
+Shape the Sky’s Founder, Ryan Klingensmith, is a parent and licensed counselor who works directly with high school and college students.
+Through this work, he gains first-hand insight into how social media and emerging technologies impact youth and young adults’ mental health.
+His expertise and experience allow Shape the Sky to provide relevant, reliable, and up-to-date information for families and professionals.

 Questions?
 We're Here To Help.